sourcegraph/handbook/content/strategy-goals/strategy/code-graph/search/product.md

 ## Where we are now

 Sourcegraph is the leading code intelligence platform in the market, used by tens of thousands of developers across enterprises of all sizes.
-The engine powering the platform is Code Search, which has advanced, novel search capabilities, such as [structural search](https://learn.sourcegraph.com/how-to-use-structural-search-in-sourcegraph) and [diff/commit search](https://sourcegraph.com/notebooks/Tm90ZWJvb2s6MTI=).
+The engine powering the platform is Code Search, which has advanced, novel search capabilities such as [structural search](https://learn.sourcegraph.com/how-to-use-structural-search-in-sourcegraph) and [diff/commit search](https://sourcegraph.com/notebooks/Tm90ZWJvb2s6MTI=).

 The Search Product team has the dual mission of increasing the value of the core platform by developing best-in-class capabilities for use by all product teams, and building differentiated products and features of its own.